AckerlyXu/heima/articles/batch/batch-api-basics.md

 The following sections discuss these and the other resources of Batch that enable your distributed computational scenario.

-> [AZURE.NOTE]
+> [!NOTE]
-> You need a [Batch account](/documentation/articles/batch-account-create-portal/) to use the Batch service.
+> You need a [Batch account](./batch-account-create-portal.md) to use the Batch service.
 Also, nearly all solutions use an [Azure Storage][azure_storage] account for file storage and retrieval.
-Batch currently supports only the **General purpose** storage account type, as described in step 5 of [Create a storage account](/documentation/articles/storage-create-storage-account/#create-a-storage-account/) in [About Azure storage accounts](/documentation/articles/storage-create-storage-account/).
+Batch currently supports only the **General purpose** storage account type, as described in step 5 of [Create a storage account](../storage/storage-create-storage-account.md#create-a-storage-account) in [About Azure storage accounts](../storage/storage-create-storage-account.md).
 >
 >